Here Are Your 2017 Emmy Award Winners

-TV takes center stage Sunday night at the 69th annual Emmy Awards, airing live on CBS from the Microsoft Theater in Los Angeles.
+TV took center stage Sunday night at the 69th annual Emmy Awards, airing live on CBS from the Microsoft Theater in Los Angeles.

-Stephen Colbert hosts this year’s ceremony, celebrating shows like “Saturday Night Live” and “Westworld,” which led the year’s nominations with 22 each.
+Stephen Colbert hosted this year’s ceremony, celebrating shows like “Saturday Night Live,” “Big Little Lies” and “The Handmaid’s Tale.”

-The star-studded awards show will see plenty of celebrities walking the red carpet and taking the the stage, including Oprah Winfrey, Nicole Kidman, Jim Parsons, Alec Baldwin and Shemar Moore.
+The star-studded awards show saw plenty of celebrities walking the red carpet and taking the the stage, including Oprah Winfrey, Nicole Kidman, Jim Parsons, Alec Baldwin and Shemar Moore.

 Check out this year’s winners and nominees below.